Adapted from the CDC’s Website

 Facemask recommendations differ depending on individual situations:

-Everyone: This week the CDC and Governor Jared Polis recommended that people wear a cloth face mask when in public and in situations where it is difficult to stay 6 feet apart.
+Everyone: The CDC and the Colorado Department of Public Health recommend that people wear a cloth face mask when in public and in situations where it is difficult to stay 6 feet apart.
 The cloth face coverings recommended are not surgical masks or N-95 respirators.
 Those are critical supplies that must continue to be reserved for healthcare workers and other medical first responders.
 The cloth masks will prevent those who have no symptoms, or who do not have symptoms yet, from spreading the virus.
 Click here for a DIY facemask tutorial.

 Those who are sick: If you have a fever, cough, or body aches, stay home and away from roommates/family members as much as possible.
 When you do need to leave your room wear a cloth face mask to avoid spreading the virus.